-- Takes lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place) - Refers cases of suspected abuse or allegations to the relevant investigating agencies - Acts as a source of support, advice and expertise within the educational establishment - Liaises with Principal/Manager to inform him/her of any issues and ongoing investigations and ensure there is always cover for this role under Section 47 of the Children's' Act 1989 - Keeps detailed accurate written records - Ensures that this policy is updated and reviewed annually, and work with the Governing Body regarding this - Recognises how to identify signs of abuse and when it is appropriate to make a referral - Has a working knowledge of how the LSCB operate, the conduct of a child protection case conference and be able to attend and contribute to these - Ensures that all staff have access to and understand the academy/nursery's child protection policy - The Designated Safeguarding Lead undertakes effective Local authority training (in addition to basic child protection training) and this is refreshed every two years.
-In addition to this formal training, their knowledge and skills are updated at regular intervals (at least annually) via safeguarding ebriefings etc - Ensures that all staff have induction training - Obtains access to resources and attend any relevant or refresher training courses at least every two years - Liaises with the named Governors for Safeguarding and Child Protection - The Designated Safeguarding Lead (or a deputy) should always be available (during academy/nursery hours) for staff in the academy/nursery to discuss any safeguarding concerns. (availability via phone and or Skype or other such mediums is acceptable)

-- If the DSL is not available, staff should speak to a member of the SLT and/or take advice from local children's social care - A member of SLT is always available via telephone for all out of hours/out of term activities.
+- Takes lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place) during school hours - Refers cases of suspected abuse or allegations to the relevant investigating agencies - Acts as a source of support, advice and expertise within the educational establishment - Liaises with Principal/Manager to inform him/her of any issues and ongoing investigations and ensure there is always cover for this role under Section 47 of the Children's' Act 1989 - Keeps detailed, accurate, secure written records of safeguarding concerns, decisions made, and whether or not referrals have been made, and understand the purpose of this record-keeping - Ensures that this policy is updated and reviewed annually, and work with the Local Committee of the Board regarding this - Recognises how to identify signs of abuse and when it is appropriate to make a referral - Has a working knowledge of how the LSCB operate, the conduct of a child protection case conference and be able to attend and contribute to these - Ensures that all staff have access to and understand the academy/nursery's safeguarding policy - The Designated Safeguarding Lead undertakes effective Local authority training (in addition to basic child protection training) and this is refreshed every two years.
+In addition to this formal training, their knowledge and skills are updated at regular intervals (at least annually) via safeguarding ebriefings etc - Ensures that all staff have induction training - Obtains access to resources and attend any relevant or refresher training courses at least every two years - Liaises with the named Governors for Safeguarding - The Designated Safeguarding Lead (or a deputy) should always be available (during academy/nursery hours) for staff in the academy/nursery to discuss any safeguarding concerns. (availability via phone and or Skype or other such mediums is acceptable) - If the DSL is not available, staff should speak to a member of the SLT and/or take advice from local children's social care - A member of SLT is always available via telephone for all out of hours/out of term activities.